caroline-kranefuss/caroline-kranefuss/README.md

 I self-taught SQL in my prior roles as well; though not displayed in my GitHub, I love this langauge and the many results that can come from its queries.

-I work with MATLAB and R in my current role as a Computational Neuroimaging Data Analyst.
-The code I write for this role is proprietary information of Massachusetts General Hospital and is thus not displayed.
+I also work with MATLAB and R in my current role as a Computational Neuroimaging Data Analyst.